LDAP

 Writes

-LDAP's structure is too simplistic for writing to the complex entries that Kanidm internally contains.
+The structure of LDAP is too simplistic for writing to the complex entries that Kanidm internally contains.
 As a result, writes are rejected for all users via the LDAP interface.

 Access Controls